Tax & Accountancy

 Speak to your accountant

-If you use an accountant, discuss Making Tax Digital implications now.
-Clarify who will handle quarterly submissions, what information they'll need from you, and how often you'll communicate.
+If you use an accountant, clarify who will handle quarterly submissions, what information they'll need from you, and how often you'll communicate.
 If you self-file, consider whether you want professional support for at least the first year of Making Tax Digital compliance.

 Making Tax Digital and your broader compliance picture